brett-olsen/C64-Bridge-Project/README.md

 **5) Install & Configure the C64 Bridge**<br>
 <br>
 > [!NOTE]
-> NOTE: The final step, installing the C64 Bridge is only required if you want to use VibeC64, this will give the VibeC64's AI the ability to interact with the Commodore C64 Ultimate.
+> The final step, installing the C64 Bridge is only required if you want to use VibeC64, this will give the VibeC64's AI the ability to interact with the Commodore C64 Ultimate.
 This part of the guide assumes you have a working, locally installed copy of VibeC64 running on your PC.

 <br>
 In this example, we will also assume your VibeC64 directory structure looks something like this: